alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

   %}
 </div>

-However, you can create more interesting shapes when you let the loops start to overlap -- by cranking down the length of the straight edges, and cranking up the radius of the loops.
+You can create more interesting shapes when you let the loops start to overlap -- by cranking down the length of the straight edges, and cranking up the radius of the loops.

 <div class="grid_4up checkerboard">
   {%